-"Shelley I still refer to your book that I purchased from you....so well done!"
+"Shelley I still refer to the book that I purchased from you....so well done!"— B.T.
+Strathroy, Ontario

 Beyond therapy and theory, this e-book provides examples of what kinds of art projects have practically worked in care homes and community art programs for the elderly in Canada.
-This practical 66 page e-book takes you inside of Canada's largest art studio for the elderly and shares the surprising findings about what is artistically possible for older artists.
+This practical 89-page e-book takes you inside of Canada's largest art studio for the elderly and shares the surprising findings of what is artistically possible for older artists.

-Generously illustrated with photos that detail the wide variety of art projects that can be encouraged, you will be surprised at the creative depth and emotional stamina that is possible near the end of life.
-The e-book details the pros and cons of offering art projects that are structured and instructor assisted, as well as the results of offering spontaneous art projects that are more art therapy inspired.
+Generously illustrated with 75+ photos that detail the wide variety of art projects, you will be surprised at the creative depth and physical and emotional stamina that is possible near the end of life.
+The e-book details the pros and cons of offering art projects that are structured and instructor assisted, as well as the benefits and detriments of offering spontaneous art projects that are more art therapy inspired.

-This e-book details a myriad of approaches on how to engage the cognitively well elderly, as well as those with dementia in art making activities.
-Creativity and dementia is often an inspiring mix.
+This e-book offers ideas on how to engage cognitively well elder adults, as well as those with dementia in art-making activities.
+Creativity and dementia is often such an inspiring mix.
 When the cognition of self-censorship fades, the creative expressions that result are original, enlivening and delightfully surprising!

 Shelley Klammer is a registered counsellor and expressive arts educator with the International Expressive Arts Therapy Association.
 Shelley worked in Artworks Studio at George Derby Centre in Burnaby, BC for 9 years collaborating with a team of 8 artists and art therapists, maintaining a large working art studio that provided projects in painting, textiles, weaving to seniors with varying levels of dementia and physical challenges.